networknt/light-doc/content/en/tutorial/proxy/openapi-backend.md

 curl -k -X POST https://localhost:8081/v1/postData   -H 'content-type: application/json'   -d '{"key":"key1", "value": "value1"}'
 ```

-And the request should be something like this.
+And the response should be something like this.

 ```json
 {"enableHttps":true,"value":"value1","httpsPort":8081,"key":"key1","enableHttp2":true,"httpPort":8080}
 ```

-Now let's start another service in another terminal with 8082 config folder to overwrite the httpsPort to 8082.
+Let's start another service in another terminal with the 8082 config folder to overwrite the HTTPS port to 8082.

 ```
 cd ~/networknt/light-example-4j/rest/openapi/proxy-backend